taext/mt/README.md

 ### full syntax

-A meta-tag also utilizing the dimensional aspect (tagging tags) looks like so
+A meta-tag utilizing the dimensional aspect (tags tagging tags) looks like so

-> ..text..freewriting.danish.short_form.funny..not_haha.dark.british
+**..text..freewriting.danish.short_form.funny..not_haha.dark.british**

 which corresponds to these hash tags when expanded